Marmot: History and etymology

 Beginning in 2010, Alaska celebrates February 2 as "Marmot Day", a holiday intended to observe the prevalence of marmots in that state and take the place of Groundhog Day.

 Relationship to the Black Death

-A number of historians and paleogeneticists have postulated that the Yersinia pestis variant that caused the pandemic that struck Eurasia in the 14th century originated from a variant for which marmots in China were the natural reservoir species.
+Some historians and paleogeneticists have postulated that marmots might be among the natural reservoir species for the Yersinia pestis variant that caused the Black Death pandemic, which swept across Eurasia in the 14th century.